Master of Management in Hospitality—Tuition, Expenses, and Financial Aid

 Federal Graduate PLUS Loan

-The Graduate Federal PLUS is a federal credit-based loan which is available to assist students with the costs of higher education.
-Eligible graduate loan borrowers are those who are enrolled at least half-time (six credits per semester) per semester in a graduate or professional degree that leads to a master’s, law or medical degree.
+The Graduate Federal PLUS is a federal credit-based loan that is available to assist you with the costs of the MMH degree.
+To be eligible for the loan, you must enroll at least part-time (six credits per semester) in the MMH program.
 The credits must be accepted towards the degree program.
-The student must be a US citizen or permanent resident, must not have an outstanding balance from a prior period of enrollment and must be making satisfactory academic progress per school guidelines.
+You must be a US citizen or permanent resident, have no outstanding balance from a prior period of enrollment, and must be making satisfactory academic progress per school guidelines.

-Students are encouraged to research and apply for other private loans that suit their lending and educational needs.
+We encourage you to research and apply for other private loans that suit your lending and educational needs.
 BU has identified some private loans if you are interested in researching additional options.
-This list of options is certainly not all inclusive and we encourage you to search for other outside private loan options that may be available to you.
+This list of options is not all-inclusive, and we encourage you to search for other outside private loan options that may be available to you.

-A complete listing of loan servicers and their contact information can be found on studentloans.gov.
+Find the complete listing of loan servicers and their contact information.

-Students can also find their loan servicer contact information on the National Student Loan Database System (NSLDS).
+You can also find your loan servicer’s contact information on the National Student Loan Database System (NSLDS).